SAPTeamDEV/CommonTK/README.md

 [![Nuget](https://img.shields.io/nuget/v/SAPTeam.CommonTK)](https://www.nuget.org/packages/SAPTeam.CommonTK)
 [![Nuget](https://img.shields.io/nuget/dt/SAPTeam.CommonTK)](https://www.nuget.org/packages/SAPTeam.CommonTK)

-This library has many Features and also provides Interfaces can be used in `CommonTK.Console` library and other .NET Application.
+This library has many Features and also provides Interfaces can be used in .NET Applications.
+This library has rich Interfaces that can be implemented and used by .NET libraries to create amazing features.

 ## Installation
 You can install this library with Package manager console.